NewDayTechnology/API-Design/guidelines/Documentation.md

 ## OpenAPI spec files

-Your spec file should be OpenAPI 3.0 and incluse at least the following properties:
+Your spec file should be OpenAPI 3.0 and include the following properties:

+- opertationId to identify the endpoint e.g. createAccount
+- Logical order of API endpoints with healthCheck and heartBeat at the bottom of the specification
+- API summary and description for each endpoint
+- Parameter descriptions
+- Enum descriptions
 - The path and any required query parameters
 - Example requests
 - Example responses